syux-ednc/README-Cheatsheet/README.md

 You can include line code like this `pip install pandas` in a paragraph using backticks.

+Alternatively, you can write block codes in paragraphs using the triple backticks like this:

 ```
 private String username;
 private String password;